apache/incubator-xtable/website/docs/biglake-metastore.md

 import TabItem from '@theme/TabItem';

 # BigLake Metastore
-This document walks through the steps to register a Onetable synced Iceberg table in BigLake Metastore on GCP.
+This document walks through the steps to register a OneTable synced Iceberg table in BigLake Metastore on GCP.

 ## Pre-requisites
 1. Source (Hudi/Delta) table(s) already written to Google Cloud Storage.
    If you don't have the source table written in GCS, you can follow the steps in [this](https://onetable.dev/docs/how-to#create-dataset) tutorial to set it up.
-2. To ensure that the BigLake API's caller (your service account used by Onetable) has the necessary permissions to create a BigLake table, ask your administrator to grant [BigLake Admin](https://cloud.google.com/iam/docs/understanding-roles#biglake.admin) (roles/bigquery.admin) access to the service account.
+2. To ensure that the BigLake API's caller (your service account used by OneTable) has the necessary permissions to create a BigLake table, ask your administrator to grant [BigLake Admin](https://cloud.google.com/iam/docs/understanding-roles#biglake.admin) (roles/bigquery.admin) access to the service account.
-3. To ensure that the Storage Account API's caller (your service account used by Onetable) has the necessary permissions to write log/metadata files in GCS, ask your administrator to grant [Storage Object User](https://cloud.google.com/storage/docs/access-control/iam-roles) (roles/storage.objectUser) access to the service account.
+3. To ensure that the Storage Account API's caller (your service account used by OneTable) has the necessary permissions to write log/metadata files in GCS, ask your administrator to grant [Storage Object User](https://cloud.google.com/storage/docs/access-control/iam-roles) (roles/storage.objectUser) access to the service account.
-4. If you're running Onetable outside of GCP, you need to provide the machine access to interact with BigLake and GCS.
+4. If you're running OneTable outside of GCP, you need to provide the machine access to interact with BigLake and GCS.
    To do so, store the permissions key for your service account in your machine using
    ```shell
    export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account_key.json
    ```
-5. Clone the Onetable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://onetable.dev/docs/setup)
+5. Clone the OneTable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://onetable.dev/docs/setup)

 ## Steps
 :::danger Important:
-Currently BigLake Metastore is only accessible through Google's [BigLake Rest APIs](https://cloud.google.com/bigquery/docs/reference/biglake/rest), and as such Onetable requires you to setup the below items prior to running sync on your source dataset.
+Currently BigLake Metastore is only accessible through Google's [BigLake Rest APIs](https://cloud.google.com/bigquery/docs/reference/biglake/rest), and as such OneTable requires you to setup the below items prior to running sync on your source dataset.
    * BigLake Catalog
    * BigLake Database
 :::